dexie-bot/viem/site/pages/docs/utilities/commitmentToVersionedHash.md

 ---
-description: Transform a commitment to it's versioned hash.
+description: Transform a commitment to its versioned hash.
 ---

 # commitmentToVersionedHash